How to register a death

 When someone dies there is often much to do and very little help to guide you in the right direction.
 We hope our step-by-step list helps:

-• Next you need to make an appointment at the registrars, in the town where the death occurred.
-At the present time this is a telephone appointment.
+• You will then be informed that you can contact the Register Office to make an appointment to register the death in the town where the death occurred.

 Once you have registered the death, the registrar will issue you:

-• A Registrars Certificate for Burial/Cremation (green form) to be given to the Funeral Director, as this gives permission for the person who has died to be buried or cremated.
+• A Registrar’s Certificate for Burial/Cremation (green form) to be given to the Funeral Director, as this gives permission for the person who has died to be buried or cremated.
+This may also be emailed directly to your chosen funeral director, depending on the protocol of each registrar.

-• A copy of the Death Certificate is given as legal proof of death and it often required to settle the estate or any accounts of the person who has died (there is a charge for any additional copies you may require).
+• A copy of the Death Certificate is given as legal proof of death and it often required to settle the estate or any accounts of the person who has died.
+You can obtain copies of the death certificate at the time of registration.
+There is a charge for each copy.